Antarctica Price Guide

 - The price-variation for cabins between operators is almost identical.

-- Most companies have websites that publish 'from' rates based on triple or quad-share (often shared bathroom facilities) - which is fine, if that's what you are looking for.
+- Most companies have websites that publish 'from' rates based on triple or quad-share (often shared bathroom facilities).
+Most people bookm twin-share.

-- You can get up to a 20% price difference, depending on the dates you choose to travel.
+- You can get up to a 20% price difference, depending on the months you choose to travel.

 - The December/January period attracts higher prices and lower availability, due to higher seasonal demand.